-And sometimes the people who unwittingly disrespect or ignore me are the same people who fervently believe in equality, diversity, and #metoo.
+Often, the people who unwittingly disrespect or ignore me are the same people who fervently believe in treating others with respect and having a fair world.
 How do these folks forget their values when they actually come face to face with someone like me who is merely ‘different’?
 Where do their values go?

 WE ALL SEEK TO BE KIND